Avaiga/taipy-getting-started/steps/explain_md/step_6_scenario_execution.md

 ml_pipeline_cfg = tp.configure_pipeline(id="ml", task_configs=[clean_data_task_cfg, predict_ml_task_cfg])
 ```

-A scenario is your business problem.
-Different scenarios would represent different solutions to your business problem.
+Remember, a scenario is usually your business problem.
+Different scenarios would represent different solutions to your problem.
 Here, the scenario is influenced by the *max_capacity*, *day* and *number of predictions*.
 With just a couple more lines you could add more pipelines/algorithms.
-Different scenarios would represent different solution to your business problem.

 When creating your scenario, it will create your pipelines and when you execute it, it will execute them through smart scheduling.
 Taipy knows which tasks to do before which one and will be able to cancel Jobs if a task is repetitive.